BishiNET/B-Speed/README.md

 B-Speed acts like Clash For Windows, it will set up the system proxy before stream lock tests.

+The only task of B-Speed stream lock testing part is fetching the result of theses scripts, we are going to generate a "callback" script to help the B-Speed core to grab the result.

 Therefore, the traffic of all the stream lock testing scripts will be proxyed via Clash core, and then via the proxy.